Meet the Faculty

 Peter Maher earned a bachelor’s degree from the Catholic University of America in 1978.
 He is currently enjoying retirement after a varied career, including stints as an executive chef, owner-operator of a highly successful computer operations company, and 16 years with the National Association of Pastoral Musicians.
 Peter began his career as an ensemble musician in 1969 when Sister Maureen, who knew he played guitar, asked him to help form the first folk group in the parish.
 Aside from a few breaks for life and jobs along the way, he has been an ensemble musician since that time.

-Ready to be inspired by these faculty members and instructors?
-Join us for the CLEF Summer Program, July 23-28, 2023 in Milford, Ohio.
+Ready to be inspired by these faculty members and expand your ensemble skills?
+Register now to join us for the CLEF Summer Program, July 26-31, 2026 in Milford, Ohio.